minnjung/minnjung.github.io/index.md

 ---

 Hello!
-I am a Ph.D student in CSE at Seoul National University, and studying under the supervision of [Prof. Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
+I am a Ph.D student in CSE at Seoul National University, <br/>
+and studying under the supervision of **[Prof. Gunhee Kim](https://vision.snu.ac.kr/gunhee/)**.

-My research interests are in the field of Visual Localization and 3D Dense Captioning, especially about (i) understanding the scene from images and point clouds, (ii) dealing with multi-modalities, and (iii) utilizing high-level semantic information for place recognition and 3D dense captioning.
+My research interests are in the field of Visual Localization and 3D Dense Captioning, <br/>
+especially about
+(i) understanding the scene from images and point clouds, (ii) dealing with multi-modalities, <br/>
+and (iii) utilizing high-level semantic information for place recognition and 3D dense captioning.